mstocco/mariostoc.co/content/racereports/2023-challenge-roth.md

 The announced water temperature is a near perfect 21°C. A short swim to the start line and BOOM!
 The cannon fires and I am swimming with 250 new friends.

 Starting this late, the glare from the sun on the eastern leg to the first bridge is blinding.
 Buoys on the water are hard to spot in the sun but the first turn is under a bridge; that is pretty easy to see.
+<!---->
 I follow the mass of arms and heads.
 There is more contact than I've experienced before.
 I am ok with it.

-<!---->
-I never found a definitive an answer regarding the best way to swim this canal.
-Some say that close to shore is faster but I've heard that there isn't much of a difference.
+I never found the definitive answer regarding the best way to swim this canal.
+Some say that close to shore is faster.
+Conversely, I've heard that there isn't much of a difference.
 For the long leg west, I swim the buoy line.
 It appears many more are swimming the shore; I am pretty sure my overall energy expenditure would be higher getting caught up in that mess.

 My effort through this entire swim has been easy, really easy.
 I recall getting out of the water last year at IRONMAN Canada, I felt like I could swim another lap.
 Right now, I am super excited to get on my bike.